The author is a guitarist and bassist with over 35 years of experience as a musician.

 - SG Modern: This is a guitar featuring premium components that have been developed by Gibson over the past few years.

 Epiphone offers fewer versions of their SG, but there are a couple of other options besides the G-400 PRO, most notably:

 - Tony Iommi SG Custom: Black Sabbath’s legendary guitarist’s signature model comes with Gibson USA pickups and other upgrades.

 - Worn G-400: A faded finish saves you a few coins.

 - G-310: This is an even more affordable version of the SG, and not a bad choice for beginners with a few extra bucks to spend.

 - SG Special: Along with the LP Special II, I think this is one of the top guitars out there for beginners.

 Choose Your SG!

-As I’ve said throughout this article, in my opinion the decision comes down to how much you are willing to spend for an increase in quality.
+As I’ve said throughout this article, in my opinion, the decision comes down to how much you are willing to spend for an increase in quality.
 I think this is true in general whenever we are making an Epiphone vs Gibson comparison.
-Epiphone is a guitar company that is great at what it does, where Gibson is a great guitar company period.
+Epiphone is a guitar company that is great at what it does, whereas Gibson is a great guitar company period.